Research WACQT

 The goal of the core project is to build a 100-qubit quantum computer based on superconducting circuits.
 The quantum computer is developed in a targeted project at Chalmers, by specialists with permanent appointments, postdocs and doctoral students. - An excellence programme

-All the four areas of quantum technology are are being researched through an academic excellence programme with a significant input from industrial doctoral students to ensure that the knowledge will be rapidly put to use in industry.
+All the main areas of quantum technology are are being researched through an academic excellence programme with a significant input from industrial doctoral students to ensure that the knowledge will be rapidly put to use in industry.

 Publications

-Videos from labs
+Videos from conferences

 Take a look at the videos made by PhD students in WACQT.